particle-iot/docs/src/content/reference/developer-tools/cli.md

 Optionally, you can use the `--assets <path>` option to override the directory used for assets.

+If you want to include [environment variables](/getting-started/configuration/environment/) in your application bundle you can include them via project.properties using the `env` key, or use the `--env` option to `particle bundle`.
+This can be combined with assets, if desired.

 To override the default filename to save to, use the `--saveTo <filename>` option.
 It should be a .zip file.

 Example usage: